-Tow-Knight grants are funded through a $2 million grant from the Tow Foundation and the John L. and James L. Knight Foundation.
-Projects to be funded over the next 24 months will range from small individual research projects to large multi-year partnerships.
+The Tow/Knight Projects are funded through $2 million in grants from The Tow Foundation and the John S. and James L. Knight Foundation.
+Projects generously funded during the grant period range from small individual research projects to large multi-year partnerships.

-Supported projects will explore the intersection of evolving practices of journalism and technology, falling under three themes:
+Supported projects explore the intersection of evolving practices of journalism and technology, falling under three themes:

-Grants should involve collaboration between academics or researchers (eg, computer scientists, sociologists, statisticians, economists, business, communications theorists etc) and practitioners (traditional media orgs, startups, independent sites or journalists, tech companies and platforms).
+Tow/Knight Projects should involve collaboration between academics or researchers (eg, computer scientists, sociologists, statisticians, economists, business, communications theorists etc) and practitioners (traditional media organizations, startups, independent sites or journalists, tech companies and platforms).